nv-morpheus/Morpheus/examples/llm/rag/README.md

 ### Rationale Behind Design Decisions

-- **Choice of Embedding Model:** all-MiniLM-L6-v2 was chosen due to its compactness and accuracy.
-This makes it ideal for real-time operations and ensures that the embeddings are of high quality.
 - **Using Milvus as VDB:** Milvus offers scalable and efficient vector search capabilities, making it a natural choice for embedding retrieval in real-time.
 - **Flexible LLM integration:** The LLM is integrated into the pipeline as a standalone component, which allows for